Readability

 Would you like more readers to enjoy your stories?

-People read fiction to get away from work.
-If your story requires your readers to work at getting through it, it will likely fail.
-I am speaking of commercial fiction (fun stories) and not the literary fiction kind (400-page literary behemoths about waking up one morning and going on a walk).
+People pick up a book and read fiction to get away from work.
+If reading your story requires work to get through, it will probably fail.
+I am speaking of commercial fiction (fun stories) and not the literary fiction kind (400-pages about someone going on a walk).

 For works of fiction, readability means,